SantosBright/Resources-App-vue-js/README.md

 This is a simple project I built as learning vuejs.
 And in this project I learned how to:

 * [x] - use components in vuejs
-* [ ] - use the dynamic vue "component" components
+* [ ] - use the vue "component" to render components dynamically
-* [x] - use the "keep-alive" in vue to control the caching to dynamic components"
+* [x] - use the "keep-alive" in vue to control the caching of dynamic components"
 * [x] - work with local storage in vue
 * [x] - understand vue component folder structure and architecture
 * [x] - style vue components either scoped or globally